-Rocky Mountain Power's ("RMP") current financial condition is on file with the Commission in response to the annual reporting requirements and through RMP's semi-annual earnings reports or its general rate case application.
-PacifiCorp is financially capable of funding this project.
+Rocky Mountain Power's ("RMP") current financial condition is on file with the Commission in response to the annual reporting requirements and through RMP's semi-annual Witness: Chad A. Teply earnings reports or its general rate case application.
+PacifiCorp is financially capable of funding these projects.